 A well-trained Quality Engineer (doesn't matter if manual or automation engineer), should bring a vast knowledge of quality and well establish quality mindset into his team.
 Test-planning, -design, -execution and implementation of automated tests is the daily business of a person working in QA, but before that the experience of a QA-Engineer can be used to setup a quality friendly organisation.
-Challenging Requirements and cooperate with stakeholders and BRs during defining user-stories and acceptance criteria's especially with the view for flaws in behavioural design during the early stages of a software lifecycle, are important skills which a QA-Engineer should have and put to use in a way that the whole team profits and learns from it.
+Challenging requirements and cooperate with stakeholders and BRs during defining user-stories and acceptance criteria especially with the view for flaws in behavioural design during the early stages of a software lifecycle, are important skills which a QA-Engineer should have and put to use in a way that the whole team profits and learns from it.

 QA-Engineer - manual testing supports the team with: